The Poison Control Center

 The Poison Control Center is an American indie rock band from Ames, Iowa.

-The band's indie rock sound is strongly influenced by bands of the 1960s, such as The Beatles and The Beach Boys, but they have also touched upon more unrelated genres since their inception.
-Their earlier recordings show influence of the lo-fi sound and pop sensibilities of indie rock bands of the 1990s, such as Guided by Voices and Pavement, although recent albums have featured more polished production.
+Its sound is based on bands of the 1960s, such as The Beatles and The Beach Boys, and it has borrowed from other genres since its inception.
+Its earlier recordings have the lo-fi sound and pop rock sensibilities of the 1990s, as did Guided by Voices and Pavement; later albums sound more polished.